THUYimingLi/backdoor-learning-resources/README.md

 ## News
 * 2022/09/30: We add a new NDSS'23 paper [The “Beatrix” Resurrections: Robust Backdoor Detection via Gram Matrices](https://arxiv.org/pdf/2209.11715.pdf) and its codes in [Sample Filtering based Empirical Defense](#sample-filtering-based-empirical-defense).
 * 2022/09/30: We add a new NeurIPS'22 paper [Untargeted Backdoor Watermark: Towards Harmless and Stealthy Dataset Copyright Protection](https://www.researchgate.net/publication/363766436_Untargeted_Backdoor_Watermark_Towards_Harmless_and_Stealthy_Dataset_Copyright_Protection) and its codes in [Poisoning-based Attack](#poisoning-based-attack) and [Backdoor Attack for Positive Purposes](#backdoor-attack-for-positive-purposes).
 * 2022/09/30: We update [BackdoorBench: A Comprehensive Benchmark of Backdoor Learning](https://arxiv.org/pdf/2206.12654.pdf) in [Evaluation and Discussion](#evaluation-and-discussion).
-It is accepted by NeurIPS 2022 (Datasets and Benchmarks Track).
+It is accepted by NeurIPS'22 (Datasets and Benchmarks Track).